 Kaolin Clay, also called China clay, is a naturally occurring soft clay discovered at the Kao-Ling Mountain in South-East China.

-Kaolin is one of the mildest and purest of all natural clays.
+Kaolin is one of the mildest and purest of all of the natural clays.
 It can be used on even the most sensitive skin.
-Since it does not draw oils from the skin, it can be used on dry skin and is often used in fine face powders.
+Since it does not draw a lot of oil from the skin, it can be used on dry skin and is often used in fine face powders.
 The very fine, naturally absorbent texture gently cleans, exfoliates, and eliminates clogged pores, while improving circulation.
 Kaolin is soothing, cleansing, and hydrating.
 When used in soap provides a smooth creamy lather.

-White kaolin clay helps soften skin and provides gentle exfoliation.
+White kaolin or China White Kaolin clay helps soften skin and provides gentle exfoliation.
 It helps combat skin irritation and dryness.

 Yellow kaolin clay is slightly more absorbent and exfoliating but still remains gentle enough for sensitive skin.
 This can be more circulation-boosting, so you’ll probably find it in a lot of brightening masks.

-Red Kaolin clay has the most absorbing powers and is the best type of kaolin for oily or acne-prone skin.
+Red Kaolin clay has the most absorbing powers of all kaolin clays and is the best type of kaolin for oily or acne-prone skin.
 This is a great addition to acne/detoxifying masks for the face or body.

 Buyer Beware: Clays also have many industrial uses.
 Cheaper industrial-grade clays are not necessarily pure.
-Knowing your clay, how its sourced, processed and handled is very important.
+Knowing your clay, and how its sourced, processed, and handled is very important.
 The clays we use are monitored by our organic certification agency!

 For more information please read our blog, "Cosmetic Clays in Skin Care."